berensp/berensp.github.io/_posts/2025-02-22-safetyism.md

 * * *

 To be clear, safety is not a terrible thing—Maslow filed it under "basic needs"—but we've crowned it as one of the highest goods and outsourced to a nanny state.
 Let us swing the pendulum back the other direction.
-But until then...
+But 'til then...

 Stay safe,